amitjoy/amitjoy.github.com/_posts/2016-01-29-Java-_able-Interfaces.md

 ### Runnable

 This interface is mainly used to facilitate users to provide Thread Task definition.
+This SAM Interface method doesn't return a value.

+### Callable

+This interface is also used to provide Thread Task definition in a parameterized way which does return a value.

 ### Repeatable